Books on the Move: Changes in the Van Pelt Stacks

 Which books are moving to LIBRA?
 And how can I get them after they move?

-Most of the items moving to LIBRA are duplicate copies of books that will remain in Van Pelt or older material that is no longer referenced as frequently by patrons.
-In some cases, the books we’re moving offsite are now available electronically.
+Most of the items that have moved to LIBRA are duplicate copies of books that will remain in Van Pelt or older material that is no longer referenced as frequently by patrons.
+In some cases, the books we’ve moved offsite are now available electronically.

 Interested in getting a book from LIBRA?
 Simply request it through the Franklin catalog!
 It will arrive on campus—at the library of your choice—in one to two business days.